ereichert/elp/README.md

 13/12/2015 -

+Most of the properties that should be specific types have been converted.

+Processed 121 files having 9340036 records in 33877 milliseconds.

+13/12/2015 -

 Upgraded to Rust 1.5.0
 Moved two of the ELBLogEntry properties to their correct types (that is, not String)